Vitor Belfort regrets time he chose not to break Jon Jones' arm at UFC 152: 'I was a lamb'

 So why didn’t Vitor Belfort break Jon Jones’ arm?

-Now 11 years after the matter, Vitor Belfort discussed in detail why he could not finish Jon Jones that night.
+Now 11 years after the matter, Vitor Belfort discussed in detail why he could not finish Jon Jones in their UFC title fight.
 In an interview on Jota Jota podcast (transcribed by Tatame, translated by Bloody Elbow), the ever religious athlete used a biblical analogy to explain what happened in that fight so many years ago.

 “In that Jon Jones fight, I only reaped what I sowed.
 I could have ripped that arm off.
 So why didn’t I?
 Because I didn’t.
 I was a lamb when I should’ve been a lion.
 I went into that fight with a fractured rib.
 That was the only day when Jon Jones was in extreme danger in his career.
 The only fight that he practically lost and then managed to turn it around.
 I think he was a great lion and I was a great lamb.
 I realized that when I signed a contract from my spiritual father and my spiritual brother.”